 Our Office of Undergraduate Admissions provides the most current information on the application process so you can check the requirements based on your current status and find university scholarships.

 The College of Engineering and Computing offers a master’s degree in Health Information Technology.
-While the information below describes the in-person program offered at UofSC's Columbia campus, there is also an online master's in Health Information Technology program.
+While the information below describes the in-person program offered on the Columbia campus, there is also an online master's in health information technology program.
 Admission requirements for both programs are the same.
-A combined Pharm.D./Master of Health Information Technology (MHIT) degree is also available to gain expertise in the management of both health care systems and information technology.
+A combined Pharm.D./Master of Health Information Technology degree is also available to gain expertise in the management of both health care systems and information technology.

 Application information for this degree is available through The Graduate School.

 Learn more about the Graduate School, degree options, and how to apply for admission to doctoral, master’s, certificate and combination degree programs at South Carolina.